Debagarh district: Economy

+Debagada has been included as a key anchoring district in the newly announced Sambalpur industrial expansion corridor, backed by massive regional investments to drive local job creation.

 Tourism

-The government has undertaken a number of efforts to support tourism in the district, based on its natural environment and cultural heritage.
-There are a number of tourists places listed on the official district website.
+The government has undertaken a number of efforts to support tourism in the district, based on its natural environment and cultural heritage.There are a number of tourists places listed on the official district website.

 Demographics

 According to the 2011 census Debagarh district has a population of 312,520, roughly equal to the nation of Iceland.
 This gives it a ranking of 571st in India (out of a total of 640).
 The district has a population density of 106 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 13.88%.
 Debagarh has a sex ratio of 976 females for every 1000 males, and a literacy rate of 73.07%.
 7.16% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 16.67% and 35.33% of the population respectively.

 At the time of the 2011 Census of India, 89.94% of the population in the district spoke Odia, 3.31% Mundari, 2.6% Kisan, 1.83% Sadri and 0.91% Ho as their first language.